Adam-Moujar/UltraLearning/notes.md

 A core part of what I want and something I admire is to be great at something.
 Something I am passionate for, something I love.
 I would love to be great at coding for example.

-A quote that I absolutely love is:
+A quote that I absolutely love is:<br/>
 "Being good means being free" - Haikyu!!
-(My favourite piece of fiction ever) I want to be great to not be tied down to anything.
+(My favourite piece of fiction ever)<br/>
+I want to be great to not be tied down to anything.

 # Principle 1: Meta-Learning